-The size of the base address field is configurable via PCNF1.BALEN.
-The base address is truncated from the least significant byte if the PCNF1.BALEN is less than 4.
-See Definition of logical addresses on page 185.
+The size of the base address field is configurable via BALEN in PCNF1.
+The base address is truncated from LSByte if the BALEN is less than 4.
+See Definition of logical addresses on page 187.

-The on-air addresses are defined in the BASEO/BASE1 and PREFIXO/PREFIX1 registers.
-It is only when writing these registers that the user must relate to the actual on-air addresses.
-For other radio address registers, such as the TXADDRESS, RXADDRESSES, and RXMATCH registers, logical radio addresses ranging from 0 to 7 are being used.
-The relationship between the on-air radio addresses and the logical addresses is described in the following table.
+The on-air addresses are defined in the BASEn and PREFIXn registers, and it is only when writing these registers the user will have to relate to actual on-air addresses.
+For other radio address registers such as the TXADDRESS, RXADDRESSES and RXMATCH registers, logical radio addresses ranging from 0 to 7 are being used.
+The relationship between the on-air radio addresses and the logical addresses is described in Definition of logical addresses on page 187.